-- Add the desired information on the Sprint Edit page and press “Save”.
+- Add the desired information in the Sprint Edit page and click on Save.

-- From the Sprint detail page, click the Project link to be redirected to the project detail page.
+- From the Sprint detail page, click on the Project link to be redirected to the Project detail page.

-As of Copado v9, the sprint section of CCM has a Sprint Wall view allowing users to manage their sprints in a more friendly and agile way.
-This new view provides very useful information regarding the sprint status and the whole picture of its content.
+The Sprints section in CCM has a Sprint Wall view that allows you to manage your sprints in a more friendly and agile way.
+This view provides very useful information regarding the status of the sprint and a whole picture of its content.

-Thanks to the Sprint Summary, we have now this information available:
+Thanks to the sprint summary, we have the following information available:

-As of v10, users can define which user story statuses count against the actual velocity of the sprint.
+As of v10, you can define which user story statuses count against the actual velocity of the sprint.
 A new custom metadata type has been created for this purpose: Copado Settings > Actual Velocity Statuses.
-This field contains a comma separated list of statuses which defines what statuses count as completed when displaying the Sprint Velocity.
+This field contains a comma-separated list of statuses which defines what statuses count as completed when displaying the sprint's velocity.

-- View Sprint: This option gives access to the Sprint details page.
+- View Sprint: This option gives you access to the Sprint detail page.

 - Edit Sprint: Edit the sprint data.

 - All Sprints: List of all the existing sprints.